Applying for a Commercial Driver's License or Commercial Learner's Permit

 Completing the Application

-When applying for a CDL or commercial learner's permit (CLP), you must complete an application for a Virginia driver's license (form DL 1P).
+If you are applying for a CDL or commercial learner's permit (CLP), you must complete an application for a commercial driver's license (form DL 2P).
 You may complete this form before or after coming to DMV.
 Use your full legal name, as abbreviations and nicknames will not be accepted.
 For your convenience, you also may apply to register to vote, change your voter registration address, or indicate your desire to become an organ donor when you apply for your CDL.

 Falsifying information on any driver's license or identification card application is a criminal offense.
 Altering or assisting a person with improperly or fraudulently obtaining a driver's license, learner's permit, CDL, commercial learner's permit or ID card are also criminal offenses.[Back to Top]